NoharOSP/Perfect_Works_Build/README.md

 - Gear Deathblows have been buffed and granted effects.
 Details are in the wiki.
 - Softsubs are now supported.
 - E Circuits have been named Eth Circuits.
-- Shahkan's speech has been reverted back to using <New> tags so the player can advance at their own will.
+- Shakhan's speech has been reverted back to using <New> tags so the player can advance at their own will.
 - Weaken and Wither Deathblows now function correctly.
 - Sky Attack now adds Wind to attacks as intended as opposed to inflicting an Earth weakness.
 - Ukigumo and Amaoto now boost attack as intended.